 If you’re not a gambler, we always love the duelling pianos at Paris or New York, New York.

-Accommodation – We have a detailed guide on the best places to stay in Las Vegas to help you pick your accommodation.
+Where to stay: We have a detailed guide on the best places to stay in Las Vegas to help you pick your accommodation.

-Take Interstate 11 to Hoover Dam, which is about 45 minutes from the centre of Las Vegas.
+Take Interstate 11 to the Hoover Dam, which is about 45 minutes from the centre of Las Vegas.

 You can take guided tours of the dam, but it’s probably best to admire the engineering marvel from the Mike O’Callaghan-Pat Tilman Memorial Bridge.